hnoraa/DIFF-Tool/README.md

 ## Diff Tool
-A small tool for comparing file versions
+A tool for comparing file versions

 **NOTE: This is for Python 2.7 but will have a Pyhon 3 branch in the future**